Temporary RV housing placed onsite beside a home under repair during an insurance claim

 • The home is deemed unlivable during reconstruction

+The insurance adjuster determines whether the home is uninhabitable and for how long coverage will apply.
 In many cases, extended rebuild timelines following storm or water damage can result in temporary housing needs lasting several months.

 How Long Does ALE Coverage Last?